 A Health Care Surrogate Designation can be one of the most important documents to have.
 If there is a healthcare emergency, who will have the power to communicate with doctors and make decisions if your teen is unable?
 If nobody has been designated and the situation is an emergency, it is so important to have a decision-maker in place to prevent any issues from arising during the normal course of treatment.

 A Living Will is a document that can provide your teen the ability to make their own decision regarding artificial means of life support.
 It is a tough matter to consider, but if the situation arises, how does your teen feel about their quality of life and their options for remaining alive artificially?
+Having a Living Will in place can alleviate potential burdens on family members during difficult times.
 Many teens have never even considered this situation, but if it occurs, what would they want?
 The Health Care Surrogate can make this determination if no Living Will has been signed.

 HIPAA language is required to have access to your teen’s medical records, sometimes even if they are still covered under your health insurance.
 It is important to have access to your teen’s medical records before health care decisions are made on their behalf, especially in an emergency when all of the facts matter.
 This is why at our firm we include the required HIPAA language as a standard part of our Ancillary documents.

 At Lacey Lyons Rezanka we have standard pricing for our Ancillary document packages.
 For the first new adult, the package price is $500.
 Our firm offers a discounted rate for families with multiple children, so each additional child’s Ancillary document package is $350.00.
-Give us a call at 321-608-0890 to find out how we can help you and your teen tackle adulthood.
+Contact our firm to find out how we can help you and your teen tackle adulthood.